 As a direct consequence of this, the commercially-induced establishment of the smartphone as the de facto personal device for Internet access has forced people to abandon the thoughtfully-written letter, report, article or document as means of communicating ideas and replace them with the impulsive one-liner message to which the smartphone's user interface better lends itself.
 Hence, a reduction in the capability of the physical communication channel has forced a reduction in the quality of the intellectual content conveyable through it.
 So from being the ultimate source of intellectual research and exchange, the Internet has, for most people, become nothing more than a place for exchanging pointless quips.

 The smartphone came about, supposedly, from the IT industry's desperation to create a new saleable product in a dwindling PC market.
 Notwithstanding, I think the quest to kill off the conventional PC in favour of the modern compact personal device was orchestrated by a far more sinister interest.
 A conventional personal computer, with an open operating system, connected to the Internet, offered unregulated ordinary people enormous flexibility of association and independence of free thought.
 And this was seen by the established orders as far too dangerous to allow.

 How could they stop it?
-Legislation and force would be far too obvious and may precipitate insurrection.
+Legislation and force would be far too obvious and could precipitate insurrection.
 A subtle almost invisible way had to be found.
 Stealth was the order of the day.
 The problem with the PC is the enormous semantic bandwidth it provides to its user.
 This had to be choked right down to a width through which the exchange of intellectual thought became impractical, if not impossible.
 And the smartphone did this perfectly.
 With their minds re-redirected onto trivia the people were once again tranquillized and contained.